 The mission patch competitions foster community-wide awareness and engagement in the Student Spaceflight Experiments Program – an initiative that takes students, teachers, and the community at large to the space frontier through immersion in an authentic research experience.
 The 33 selected Mission 14 microgravity flight experiments from student teams, representing the 32 communities participating in Mission 14, comprise the SSEP Apollo experiments payload, named after NASA’s Apollo Program.

-Across the 29 of 32 Mission 14 to ISS communities conducting Mission Patch art and design competitions, 22,697 grade K-16 students were engaged, and 20,860 patch designs were submitted (Note: 3 communities have not reported their participation numbers).
-Judges within the communities selected the 50 patches shown below.
+Across the 29 of 32 Mission 14 to ISS communities conducting Mission Patch art and design competitions, 23,635 grade K-16 students were engaged, and 21,798 patch designs were submitted.
+Judges within the communities selected the 56 patches shown below.